 In her free time, Laura enjoys spending time with her family, visiting museums, observing and considering art, and being outdoors gardening, hiking and kayaking through Minnesota's many rivers and lakes.

 "An experienced project manager, Bob Le Moine is responsible for ensuring that projects unfold according to P/K's rigorous planning and programming process."Read Bio

 An experienced project manager, Bob Le Moine is responsible for ensuring that projects unfold according to P/K's rigorous planning and programming process.
 Passionate about design solutions that reflect the clients' unique story, Bob excels at creating a collaborative and satisfying design process.
 After studying architecture in Milwaukee, Bob received his masters of architecture degree from the University of Oregon—Portland.
 When he's not working, Bob can be found exploring the Twin Cities with his wife Laurie and their children Ethan and Maria.
 When Bob's not recreating with his family, he enjoys fly-fishing, soccer, and drawing.

-Jonathan Dessi-Olive Intern/Project Manager
+Jonathan Dessi-Olive Architectural Designer

 "The child of a physicist father and a French mother, Jonathan Dessi-Olive spent much of his childhood reading Asterix et Obelix comic books and admiring elaborate vaulted ceilings in French churches."Read Bio